knoxite/website/content/docs/storage-backends/content.md

 ##### Endpoint
 The endpoint is the URL of the folder you want your repository stored in.
-The storage account name as a prefix of the URL is optional, so you can use one of the following formats:
+The storage account name as a prefix of the URL is optional, so you can use either one of the following formats:

 `
 storageaccountname.file.core.windows.net/file_share_name/root_folder
 `

 or

 `
 file.core.windows.net/file_share_name/root_folder
 `